Site-Store-Pro/laravel-ecommerce/README.md

 ## Redis Configuration & Troubleshooting

 Laravel defaults to the **`phpredis`** connector (`PhpRedisConnector`), which requires the native PHP C-extension (`ext-redis`).
-If your server or Docker container does not have this extension enabled, switching to Redis will result in:
+If your server or Docker container does not have this extension enabled, switching to Redis for caching and sessions will result in:
 ```
 Class "Redis" not found (PhpRedisConnector.php:82)
 ```